-- Generic You can configure auto provisioning or HPA for controllers. - Kafka Consumer You can configure HPA for consumer groups. - NGINX Ingress You can configure HPA for upstream HTTP services using NGINX Ingress. - 2.
-Click to add controllers (generic) or consumer groups (Kafka Consumer) or upstream services (NGINX Ingress).
+- Generic You can configure auto provisioning or HPA for controllers. - Kafka Consumer You can configure HPA for consumer groups. - Ingress You can configure HPA for upstream HTTP services using Ingress NGINX or NGINX Ingress Controller.
+Ingress NGINX is the community supported version and NGINX Ingress Controller is a commercial version by F5.
+Federator.ai currently only supports NGINX Ingress Controller in Kubernetes clusters that use Prometheus as the metrics data source. - 2.
+Click to add controllers (generic) or consumer groups (Kafka Consumer) or upstream services (Ingress).